stanford-rc/www.sherlock.stanford.edu/src/docs/storage/data-transfer.md

         Make sure to unmount your SSHFS drives before putting your macOS system to sleep to avoid this situation.

+        The following option could also be useful to avoid some permission
+        issues: `-o defer_permissions`

     For instance, on a Linux machine with SSHFS installed, you could mount your Sherlock home directory via a Sherlock [DTN](#data-transfer-nodes-dtns)